Vocal fry register: Social implications

+In Finnish language, creaky voice is an integrated part of the pronunciation and is used regardless of gender.
+A study from Finland showed that the absence of voice fry in spoken Finnish was perceived as the speaker being less fluent.

 In singing

 The croaking sound produced by male singers at the start of phrases in American country music is produced by moving from this to the modal register.
 Within choral music, when true basses are not available, choirs often rely on singers who can "fry" the low bass notes.
 Singers such as Tim Storms, Mike Holcomb and various other gospel basses use this technique to sing very low tones.
 Some styles of folk singing showcase the vocal fry register in the female voice.
-Vocal fry is also used in metal music, usually in combination with air from the diaphragm, in order to create a "growl" or "scream," which sounds aggressive and harsh.

 The chief use of the vocal fry register in singing is to obtain pitches of very low frequency, which are not available to the singer in the modal register.
 The physiological production of the vocal fry register may be extended up into the modal register.
 In some cases, vocal pedagogues have found the use of vocal fry therapeutically helpful to students who have trouble producing lower notes.
 Singers often lose their low notes or never learn to produce them because of the excessive tension of the laryngeal muscles and of the support mechanism that leads to too much breath pressure.

-Some throat singing styles such as kargyra use vocal techniques similar to vocal fry.
+Some throat singing styles such as kargyraa, which includes overtone singing, use vocal techniques similar to vocal fry.

+In popular culture

+The vocal fry register – either singing or speaking – is commonly employed by many female celebrities of the 21st century, including Ariana Grande, Britney Spears, Emma Stone, Katy Perry, Kesha, Kim Kardashian, and Lady Gaga.